 Measuring partition coefficients

-Take a 50:50 oil water mix, add surfactant to the water at a level somewhat below its CMC, shake and allow to stand for a day or so.
+Take a 50:50 oil water mix, add surfactant to the water at a known concentration somewhat below its CMC, shake and allow to stand for a day or so.
 Commercial surfactants (as the paper shows) can take some time to equilibrate while chemically pure ones will equilibrate relatively quickly.
 Then measure the surfactant concentration in the water phase.

 The app lets you try out the idea using the simplified isotherm from the CMC app.